AdobeDocs/genstudio-for-performance-marketing.it-IT/help/user-guide/connectors/connect-channel.md

 ## Connessioni di supporti a pagamento

-GenStudio for Performance Marketing supporta vari tipi di connettori da integrare con le piattaforme di marketing preferite.
-Ogni tipo di connettore ha prerequisiti specifici e passaggi di configurazione da completare per una connessione di successo.
+GenStudio for Performance Marketing supports various connector types to integrate with your preferred marketing platforms.
+Each connector type has specific prerequisites and set-up steps to complete for a successful connection.

-### Connessione di meta-annunci
+### Meta ads connect

 >[!BEGINSHADEBOX]